juanzeen/juanzeen/README.md

 *   **Hackathon Inova Norte 2025:** I won 2nd place with the *SiConn* project, developing the integration between the platform and Discord for automated question forums.
 *   **CheapTracker:** A logistics project focused on routing, architected with Django, Docker, and PostgreSQL, utilizing agile methodologies and Swagger documentation.
 *   **Magical Lineup:** A lineup builder created with Expo and React native, focused in agility and offline performance, for football enthusiasts and potentital coaches.
+*   **NBA FANtastic:** A catalogue project to visualize and search about NBA data which I really think its interesting.

 *I am always open to talking about technology, Full Stack development, and new opportunities.
 Let's connect!*